HOW THE CENTRAL AUTHORITY WORKS IN COLOMBIA

 How should Process Service be done in Colombia?

-Colombia is relatively new in the Hague Service Convention roster of countries.
-The Convention became effective for the country in November 2013, and typically, the procedures for service take significant time to settle.
+Colombia is relatively new to the Hague Service Convention roster of countries.
+The Convention became effective for the country in November 2013, and typically, the service procedures take significant time to settle.
 However, service by mail should not be a default service since most countries have strict regulations against it.
+Click here for information on How To Overcome Language Barriers in Process Service.

-It is also important to ensure that letters of request also include translations.
+It is also essential to ensure that letters of request also include translations.
 No actual requirement is specified in Colombia’s submission to Article 5(3); however, a preference is noted if the form were in Spanish, even though they know that Article 7(2) states that it is not mandatory.
-If the party does not have the served papers translated into Spanish, the request will most likely be refused, not only by the Central Authority but also by the local authorities responsible for carrying it out.
+Suppose the party does not have the served papers translated into Spanish.
+In that case, the request will most likely be refused by the Central Authority and the local authorities responsible for carrying it out.

 The Central Authority should also include a USM-94.
-It is important to make sure a court official or an attorney signs it, and be quite cautious that it is thorough and to the point.
+It is essential to ensure a court official or an attorney signs it and be quite cautious that it is thorough and to the point.
 This is when a private process service agency like Undisputed Legal can be helpful.
 We can ensure your papers are cared for and adhere to service requirements.

 Notary Services in Colombia

-Anyone wishing to utilize legal papers in the US may take use of the notarial services that are accessible.
+Anyone wishing to utilize legal papers in the US may use the accessible notarial services.
 The United States Embassy in Bogota offers a notary public.
-It is important to ensure that the not-yet-signed paperwork is in its proper position and that the paperwork is filled out with the correct names, locations, and dates.
+It is essential to ensure that the not-yet-signed paperwork is in its proper position and that the paperwork is filled out with the correct names, locations, and dates.
 The Consular Officer will be the one to witness your signature and oath.
 It is important to specify which pages need a notarial seal.

-Virtual notarization, webcam notarization, or online notarization are various terms that describe the same process of notarizing documents using the internet with the use of audiovisual technology.
-Even though a lot of states will recognize papers that have been notarized using an internet service, the party should check with the state where they want to submit their document to see if there are any specific requirements or restrictions.
-It is important to go straight to the consulate with the paperwork written in the destination nation’s language, so it has legal implications overseas and not in Colombia solely.
+Virtual notarization, webcam notarization, or online notarization are various terms that describe the same process of notarizing documents using the internet using audiovisual technology.
+Even though many states will recognize papers notarized utilizing an internet service, the party should check with the state where they want to submit their document to see if there are any specific requirements or restrictions.
+It is vital to go straight to the consulate with the paperwork written in the destination nation’s language, as it has legal implications overseas and not solely in Colombia.
 For instance, in order for the document to be apostilled by the French consulate in Bogotá, it must already be written in French if it is to be sent to France.
 The U.S. Embassy and Consular Agency in Barranquilla offers many different notarizations.
 Affidavit of Single Status, Power of Attorney (POA), Individual Taxpayer Identification Number (ITIN), and Sworn Statement DS-3053 Federal Benefits Document Verification Statement.
 An individual’s statement that has been notarized is called a sworn statement or affidavit.

 No document issued in the United States may be apostille, certified, or issued by the U.S. Consular Agency in Barranquilla or the U.S. Embassy in Bogota.
 It is preferable to enlist the help of a private process service agency since our local process servers can help smooth out the course of service.